emilynieto/narbhacks-EmilyN/README.md

 - The Clerk publishable & secret keys can be found [here](https://dashboard.clerk.com/last-active?path=api-keys).

-## Setup Google Places API
+### Setup Google Places API

-1. Clone the repository
-2. Copy `.env.example` to `.env.local` in the apps/web directory
+1. Copy `.env.example` to `.env.local` in the apps/web directory
-3. Create a Google Cloud project and enable the Places API
+2. Create a Google Cloud project and enable the Places API
-4. Generate an API key with appropriate restrictions
+3. Generate an API key with appropriate restrictions
-5. Add your API key to `.env.local`
+4. Add your API key to `.env.local`
-6. Install dependencies and start the development server
+5. Install dependencies and start the development server

 ### 4. Run both apps